valeriupredoi/valeriupredoi.github.io/pages/workshops-past.md

             | Update on NEMO Sea Ice model – Ed Blockley & Martin Vancoppenolle
             | NEMO HPC Working Group – Italo Epicoco
 15h55-16h35 | Models, Tools and HPC: cross-workpackage issues and introduction to breakout groups

+*TODO Needs completion*
+*all links to presentations in table above and the next workshops detailed info